Beach Naturalists Program

 How Do We Volunteer and Where?

-Beach Naturalists (and Stream Stewards) volunteer with many organizations in the community.
+Beach Naturalists volunteer with many organizations in the community.
 We help with salmon spawning surveys (North Olympic Salmon Coalition); serve as docent volunteers at the Port Townsend Marine Science Center; organize clammer education programs like Digging for Dinner (with WDFW); hobnob with tourists and friends at the annual Wooden Boat Festival; assist with Olympia oyster habitat restoration (Jefferson County Marine Resources Committee) and more!
 If your volunteer activity is closely related to water resources, it counts!

 Reporting Volunteer Hours